KipCollo/Java-Revision/java/oop/Readme.md

 # oop

+OOPs stands for Object-Oriented Programming system.
+It is a programming paradigm in which software design involves around data, or objects, rather than functions and logic.
+In OOPs, objects are data fields that have unique attributes and properties.

+OOPs focuses on the objects that developers want to manipulate rather than the logic required to manipulate them.
+That's why large, complex and actively updated or maintained program is well suited for OOPs paradigm of programming.

 Object-Oriented Programming is a methodology or paradigm to design a program using classes and objects.
 It simplifies the software development and maintenance.
 Main Concepts - Inheritance, Polymorphism, Abstraction, Encapsulation.

 ## Definitions, Tips & Rules related to Java OOPS